NishaArul/Statistical-Analysis-on-Healthcare-Insurance-Data/README.md

 Frequency count on categorical column (countplot)
 •	Students and business people exercise more than salaried individuals.

 •	People who do not participate in adventure sports exercise more than others.

 •	Those who exercise regularly have a lower risk of past heart disease.

 •	Those who exercise regularly have a lower risk of other past health issues.

 •	People who exercise fall into cholesterol ranges of 125-150 and 150-175, while those who exercise less have the highest cholesterol range of 225-250.

 •	Males tend to exercise more than females.

 •	Non-smokers and individuals with unknown smoking history exercise more compared to former smokers and frequent smokers.

-•	Hospitals located in Bhuvaneshwar, Jaipur, Mangalapur, and Bangalore customers exercise more frequently, while that hospitals in Pune and Surat exercise less.
+•	Hospitals located in Bhuvaneshwar, Jaipur, Mangalapur, and Bangalore customers exercise more frequently, while hospitals in Pune and Surat exercise less.

 •	Customers without secondary insurance coverage exercise more than those with secondary coverage.

 •	People who never consume alcohol and those who drink alcohol occasionally exercise more than regular alcohol consumers.

 Correlation (Heatmap)
 •	The weight variable and the insurance_cost target variable are strongly positively related.

 •	The Year_last_admitted variable and the insurance_cost target variable are strongly negatively related.

 •	The weight_change_in_last_one_year and Year_last_admitted independent variables have a slight positive correlation.

 •	The year_last_admitted and weight-independent variables have a strong negative correlation.